 In this second clip, I show how it is possible to apply the same principles in helping this learner improve her pronunciation at the phrase level.
 Once a learner starts to improve their listening abilities then they can start to take control of their own improvement.
 For the discerning viewer it is possible to see that this process has already begun.

-Click for information on how to learn English.
-On these pages we will be bringing you some of these nuances and particular difficulties.
 Keep in mind that that, for example, Vietnamese learners of English face different particular challenges to people coming from say Italy.
 So when you look at what we bring out here, keep in mind that even though you may not find it a particular difficulty, other people coming from a different language group may well find just that.
 But from each example if you look carefully you will see ways as to how to improve your language learning.